Lao PDR - A country profile

 Singapore – Lao PDR Trade and Investments

-Bilateral trade between Singapore and Lao PDR amounted to US$51 million in 2016.
-Singapore has invested US$284 million in Lao PDR so far.
+Bilateral trade between Singapore and Lao PDR amounted to US$51 million in 2016 while Singapore had invested US$284 million in Lao PDR.
 To further strengthen economic ties between Lao PDR and Singapore, the Singapore Chinese Chamber of Commerce and Industry (SCCCI) signed a memorandum of understanding (MOU) with the Lao National Chamber of Commerce and Industry on 1 May 2017.
-The MOU sought to “ensure sharing of information between the two chambers, and to offer businessmen here more understanding of the investment opportunities in Laos”.
-It would also help Singapore firms link up with potential partners in Lao PDR to explore opportunities there.18 In addition, on 1 September 2017, Surbana Jurong Consultants Pte Ltd, Mekong Group Pte Ltd and Laos Phonsavanh Group signed an MOU to jointly pursue business opportunities in Lao PDR.19
+The MOU sought to ensure sharing of information between the two chambers, and to offer businessmen more understanding of the investment opportunities in Laos.
+It would also help Singapore firms link up with potential partners in Lao PDR to explore opportunities there.15 In addition, on 1 September 2017, Surbana Jurong Consultants Pte Ltd, Mekong Group Pte Ltd and Laos Phonsavanh Group signed an MOU to jointly pursue business opportunities in Lao PDR16

 Tourism